What Are the Steps To Patenting My Idea?

 There are also design patents that protect an inventor’s rights in the new ornamentation or external design of an invention.

-Design patents apply to the external appearance of an invention rather than the underlying function or structure of an invention.
-Because of this, design patents are more limited than utility patents.
+Because design patents apply to the external appearance of an invention rather than the underlying function or structure, they are more limited than utility patents.
 For example, a design patent may not block a competitor from replicating an invention if the competitor can make the invention look different from what the design patent covers.

 Another more niche type of patent is the plant patent.
-Plant patents are available for inventors who asexually reproduce a new, distinct type of plant.
+Plant patents are available for inventors who asexually reproduce a new and distinct type of plant.

 Do Background Preparation and Research on Your Invention